-You'll only need a few ingredients to make slow cooker BBQ beef.
+You'll only need a few simple ingredients to make this recipe.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 You start by mixing the BBQ sauce in a bowl or a jar.
 It's very easy!
 Simply add all the ingredients and whisk to combine.